agnilondapakou/helloWorld/README.md

 Hello world is an Open Source project for programming beginners.
 It consists in providing a program that returns the “Hello World” message in the programming language you know.

-For those who like a challenge and want to make larger contributions, you can create an API in a supported or unsupported programming language.
-You work in the apis folder and add the programming language to the list of supported programming languages, then add API at the end (e.g. Python: Basic, API).

 # List of available languages:

 ## List of available languages: